cosmicfools/ModuleServices/README.md

 ## License

-ModulesKit is available under the MIT license.
+ModuleServices is available under the MIT license.
 See the LICENSE file for more info.